yangmungi/bearded-ninja/README.md

 - Contains a gambling expirimentation script!
 - Contains a solver for the minimum number of squares required to fill a rectangle!
+- Contains a partition script!

-- Contains a silly stock simulator!
+- Contains a silly stock simulator (completely broken obviously)!